Cissy’s big year for Challenge150

 But while she hones her reporting skills before graduating, Cissy has some big plans to share her story and help others like her.
 She is taking on an ambitious series of #Challenge150 events along with her mum, Jo.

-Together, they’re organising a mix of active challenges and ticketed events, including an abseil, a 10k run, a disco and a concert.
+Together, they’re organising a mix of fundraising challenges and events including taking part in the St Thomas’ abseil, a 10k run and a disco.
 People can follow and support Cissy and Jo’s challenge through #THANKYOUFOR150EVELINA social media posts, as they work towards a goal of raising £150,000.

 Cissy explains why Challenge 150 is so important to her: